deroberts/password-genny/challenge-3/password-genny/README.md

 I found this nifty site on getting multiple random elements from an array in JavaScript.
 Very helpful. https://bobbyhadz.com/blog/javascript-get-multiple-random-elements-from-array
 author: Borislav Hadzhiev
 Also Josh Diehl my TA helped me to get started.
-I was having a hard time getting multiple characters to generate, and ended up with "undefined".
+I was having a hard time getting multiple characters to generate, and ended up with "undefined" many times.
+So thank you Josh!